The local public library system provides general information, databases, and the online catalog of holdings, including those of the Genealogy Library:

 New England Historic Genealogy Society – American Ancestors

 Provides access to more than 2,400 searchable databases containing over 110 million names.
 Some of the most popular include: The American Genealogist, Massachusetts Vital Records, 1841-1910, The New England Historical and Genealogical Register, and Massachusetts Vital Records to 1850.
-Purchased through funds donated by the Genealogical Society of Santa Cruz County. —- This database is available ONLY at the Downtown Branch Library.
+Purchased through funds donated by the Genealogical Society of Santa Cruz County. —- This database is now available at all branches of the Santa Cruz Public libraries!

 Ancestry Library Edition

 Ancestry Library Edition delivers billions of records in census data, vital records, directories, photos, and more.
 Unlock the story of you with sources like censuses, vital records, immigration records, family histories, military records, court and legal documents, directories, photos, maps, and more. —– This database is available ONLY from inside the Library (any branch).

 Santa Cruz County GenWeb